 Instructions

 - Add the roughly chopped cucumber, quartered limes, lemon juice, simple syrup and gin to a blender.
 Blend until smooth and liquified.
 2. Carefully strain the mixture into a large pitcher through a fine mesh sieve, pressing the pulp with a silicone spatula or wooden spoon to make sure you get as much of the liquid as possible.
 Discard pulp.
-3. Pour blackberry-cucumber seltzer into the pitcher with the liquid, and stir to combine.
+3. Pour blackberry-cucumber seltzer into the pitcher with the liquid, and stir to combine. (or serve the gin mixture in a small pitcher, and allow guests to top with cold seltzer).
 4. Garnish pitcher and glasses with lime and cucumber slices, and serve over ice.
 Makes eight 8 oz servings poured over ice.

 © Jawns I Cooked.
 All images & content are the sole property of Jawns I Cooked.
 Please ask permission prior to using my photos.
 If you would like to share one of my recipes, please link back to this post and re-write the instructions in your own words.